 Salem City Parks comprise approximately 30 acres of developed park land.
-This developed area includes, lawn areas with sprinkling system improvements, baseball diamonds, pavilions and tennis courts.
+This developed area includes, lawn areas with sprinkling system improvements, baseball diamonds and pavilions.
 The City also owns land that Knoll Park, adjacent to Salem Pond, is located on which has trails, picnic tables and walking paths adjacent to the pond.
-The City should continue and pursue plans for acquisition and improvements of parks and trails for the use and enjoyment of its citizens.
-The goal of planning for a park, trail, and open space system is to provide facilities available for all the varied cultural, recreational, and leisure oriented interests and pursuits of local residents, and that preserves the natural environment and enhances the unique rural and historical character and quality of Salem.